metabrainz/sir/docs/source/service/rabbitmq.rst

 * Move service:

   * Create vhost, user, permissions, queues in the new instance
+  * Declare exchanges and queues as described in :ref:`amqp`
   * Update broker in PostgreSQL to point to the new instance
   * Once the queues in the old instance are empty, switch the live indexer to the new instance